Efficient measure of information backflow with a quasistochastic process: Main results

 if $S^{\Lambda_t}$ is bistochastic for all time $t\geq 0$.
-One can then immediately show that under Markovian condition the monotonicity holds, and violation occurs for non-Markovian case.
-This formulation, however, is akin to the entropic-based formulation in \cite{luo2012quantifying} and would still entail a maximization over the state space that is inefficient.
+One can think of the R{\'e}nyi-2 entropy of the quantum state as measuring the disorder of the quantum state in the usual manner.
+States with high disorder (low information content) will have higher entropy than states with low disorder (high information content).
+Following this interpretation, Markovian dynamics will result in a monotonic loss of information to the environment and violation of the monotonicity condition indicates memory effects (information backflow).
+Our formulation here is distinct from the usual approach based on monotonicity of the trace distance and is more akin to the entropic-based formulation in \cite{luo2012quantifying}.

+In the current form, one can define a measure of non-Markovianity but it would still entail a maximization over state.
 Surprisingly, we show that it is possible to further simplify the above relation and remove the dependence on state.
-Notice that the Renyi-2 entropy can be expressed more compactly as
+Note that the R{\'e}nyi-2 entropy can be expressed more compactly as

 where $\mathbf{q}^T$ is the transpose of $\mathbf{q}$ into a row vector.
 Therefore, Eq. \eqref{eq: basic monotonicity} can be written as $-\log[(S^{\Lambda_t}\mathbf{q})^T(S^{\Lambda_t}\mathbf{q})] = -\log[\mathbf{q}^T (S^{\Lambda_t})^T S^{\Lambda_t}\mathbf{q}] \geq -\log \mathbf{q}^T\mathbf{q}$ and can be simplified neatly as